Kaztic/RepoSage/docs/ec2_setup.md

-# EC2 Instance Setup for CI/CD Pipeline
+# Split Deployment Setup for RepoSage

-This document outlines the steps needed to set up your EC2 instance to work with the GitHub Actions CI/CD pipeline for RepoSage.
+This document outlines the steps needed to set up your environment for the split deployment of RepoSage, where:
+- Frontend (Next.js) is deployed to Vercel
+- Backend (FastAPI) and databases are deployed to AWS EC2

 ## Prerequisites

 - An AWS EC2 instance (t3.micro or larger) running Amazon Linux 2023
 - SSH access to the instance
 - GitHub repository with appropriate permissions
+- Vercel account with proper configuration

-## EC2 Instance Setup Steps
+## EC2 Instance Setup for Backend Deployment

 1. **Connect to your EC2 instance**: